daxyorg/homeassistant-grohe_sense/README.md

 For water withdrawals, it seems to report the withdrawal only when it ends, so if you continuously withdraw water, I guess those sensors may stay at 0.
 Hopefully, that would show up in the flow_rate sensor.

-### Grohe Blue Professional
+### Grohe Blue Home/Professional

-When you install this, you get the following sensors for each Grohe Blue Professional:
+When you install this, you get the following sensors for each Grohe Blue Home and Professional:

 - **cleaning_count**
 - **date_of_cleaning**